thielepaul/photoprism-mobile/README.md

 - View your photoprism photos and albums
 - Photos and albums will be cached so they are available even without internet connection
 - Create, rename and delete albums
+- Add photos to albums

 ## Planned Features
+- Delete photos
-- Manage photos and albums (delete, rename)
+- Remove photos from album
 - Manual photo upload
 - Automatic photo upload